fdazen/fda-documentation/users.md

- You can also duplicate a User Level, if you need to create a similar one by the one you just edited, by clicking on the blue button _Save and Duplicate User Level_.
+ You can also duplicate a User Level, if you need to create a similar one to the level you just edited: simply click on the blue button _Save and Duplicate User Level_.

- - To **Delete** User Levels, select the box on the right hand side of any level you wish to erase, and click on the blue button _Delete Selected User Levels_:
+ - To **Delete** User Levels, select the box on the left hand side of any level you wish to erase, and click on the blue button _Delete Selected User Levels_:

 ![14c.png]({{site.baseurl}}/images/14c.png)

- - To **Deactivate** a User Level, simply uncheck the box on the right hand side of the User Levels List, under column _Status_:
+ - To **Deactivate** a User Level, simply un-check the box on the right hand side of the User Levels List, under column _Status_:

  ![15c.png]({{site.baseurl}}/images/15c.png)